aguilarj5/Module1-Challenge/README.md

 N/A

 ### How to Use
-The webpage can be found on the following this link [here.](https://aguilarj5.github.io/Module1-Challenge/)
+The webpage can be found on the following link [here.](https://aguilarj5.github.io/Module1-Challenge/)

 ### Credits
 Coding Bootcamp